 For example, rheumatoid arthritis causes stiffness that can actually improve with exercise.
-On the other hand, someone with osteoarthritis should avoid heavy weights as it can make joint pain and stiffness much worse.
+On the other hand, someone with osteoarthritis should avoid heavy weights as they can make joint pain and stiffness much worse.

 To know if exercise is safe for your type of arthritis, speak to a doctor or a physical therapist who can help you understand the type of arthritis you have.